-I woke from sleep to a very loud sound at some point in the night.
+I woke from sleep to a very loud sound.
 It was so loud.
 It almost sounded like a cap gun.
-My first thought was that some young kids were on my campsite being dumb and shooting off cap guns in the middle of the night.
-I mean, what could it have been?
+I had no idea what time it was, but it was dark.
+My first thought was that some young kids were on my campsite shooting off cap guns in the middle of the night.
 The idea of someone wandering around near my campsite in the middle of the night made me nervous.
-I checked the time.
-It was 2am.
+I checked the time, 2am.
 This was not good.

 I sat in my tent and listened.
 I ran through scenarios in my head and how I would respond to each.
 As I listened I started to hear more noise.
 Banging around, dragging, some constant clanking sounds down by the rocks near the fire pit.
 I listened.
 I finally realized what it was.
-The loud sound that I thought was a cap gun was actually the sound of the line that hung my food bag snapping, presumably under the weight of the bear that was now dragging it around trying to get it open for my delicious jerky.
+The loud sound that I thought was a cap gun was actually the sound of the line that hung my food bag snapping under pressure, presumably under the weight of the bear that was now dragging my food bag around trying to get it open.

 I had hung my pack following some standard rules that I had found online: at least 6′ away from the trunk and 15′ off the ground.
 I perhaps tied it a little too close to the branch above it with the method I used.
 It hung maybe 3-4 feet below the branch.
 But I guess nothing that I read at the time gave me clear instruction on that part.
 Learning opportunity: the line I used to hang my bag stated in the description that it was good for multi purpose and specifically for hanging bear bags.
 I was using Nite Ize Reflective Cord, which in retrospect wasn’t the best choice for the purpose.
 The breaking strength of this cord is just 110lbs.
 I only learned this after the fact, I didn’t even look into it before the trip.
 I just read the description, “Never trip over your tent guy lines on the way back from the outhouse again!
 Includes 15.24m of 2.44mm reflective nylon cord.
 Also useful for hanging bear bags, tying up tarps and making back-country clotheslines.”

 Well, I learned.
-Next time I’ll use a line with a higher break-strength, Paracord 550.
+Next time I’ll use a line with a higher break-strength, Paracord 550 (break -strength 550lbs).
 A male black bear typically weighs between 125-550lbs, with females weighing less.
 Hopefully that will do.
 But back to the bear…

-I sat there in my tent trying to decide what to do.
-It was now about 230am, I was alone, a bear was pawing my food bag around on the rocks trying to tear it open.
+I sat in my tent trying to decide what to do.
+It was now about 2:30am, I was alone, a bear was pawing my food bag around on the rocks trying to tear it open.
 I grabbed my small knife (SOG Flash II – I love this knife) and held it close to my chest.
 I sat in my tent listening.
 I imagined what I would do if the bear came up to investigate my tent.
 I was scared.
 I basically prayed, and I don’t pray.
-I imagined cutting open the opposite side of my tent and making a run for it.
+I imagined cutting open the opposite side of my tent and making a run for it (even though the tent has a door on each side).
 I imagined all sorts of crazy scenarios.
 I considered unzipping my inner door and putting my boots on, so that I could have shoes on if I had to run, but I didn’t want to make noise.
 I worried that the zipper and rustling might attract a curious bear.
 I considered getting out of the tent and confronting the bear.
 Yelling, banging things, blowing my whistle (I always carry a whistle).
 After much deliberation, I decided to just stay silent and still.
 I listened and could hear the bag being dragged off and batted around farther and farther away.
 I decided to just try to go back to sleep.
 What else could I do?

 I’m surprised that I actually COULD fall back asleep.
 I’ll be honest, I was pretty scared.
 This was the first time I had officially encountered a bear in the wild.
 I had seen them before, but only from a distance.
 In the morning when I woke up, I went looking for the bag but I couldn’t find it.
 I guess the joke was on the bear in the end though.
 The bag was Kevlar and supposedly “Bear-proof”.
 So whatever it wanted, it likely had a hell of a time getting at it.